 Slowing down will help you enrich it by prioritizing activities and experiences that bring you personal satisfaction and joy.

-Indeed, spending time doing things you love will dramatically improve your overall well-being.
+Spending time doing things you love will dramatically improve your overall well-being.

 This might mean choosing leisure activities that foster a sense of accomplishment or relaxation, like reading, crafting, or gardening.

-Recentering your days around things you actually enjoy is one of the many slow-living tips that will help you design your ideal life.
+Re-centering your days around things you actually enjoy is one of the many slow-living tips that will help you design your ideal life.

 9. Personal Growth